LittleProposition/drafts-not-for-publication/README.md

 # informal-combinatorics-notes
-A collection of meaningful drafts that I do not currently plan to publish or post on arXiv.
-Some rely heavily on AI or computation; others are too short or elementary for a full paper.
-They are shared for interested researchers.
-Joint work appears only with all coauthors’ consent, and may still be submitted if developed further.
+This repository contains informal research notes and preliminary drafts.
+They are not currently intended for publication or submission to arXiv, although some may be developed further in the future.
+The status and use of AI assistance are described separately for each manuscript.
+Joint work is posted only with the consent of all coauthors.
 ## Drafts

 ### Exponentially Many Hamiltonian Subsets from the Crux